About the European Capital of Democracy

 The city takes action to provide for the changing needs of all citizens in a way that builds sustainable communities and neighbourhoods – from housing to jobs, from education to services for older people, from transport to telecommunication, and from environmental protection to access to the arts.

-Cities across the member states of the Council of Europe are invited to take part in a competitive three-stage selection process.
+Cities across the member states of the Council of Europe are invited to take part in a competitive multi-layered selection process.

 Stage 1: Application by the city